RedefiningReality/ESPKey/README.md

 2. Open `ids.json` in a text editor
 3. Search for the ID number
 4. `..."[id number]": "`*enter name here*`"...`

-### Save IDs only
-1. Save ESPKey log to `log.txt` and place it in the same directory as johnfuckedup.py
-2. Run `python3 johnfuckedup.py`

 ### Print Database Information
 1. Run `python3 print.py`